flowershow/markdownisawesome/README.md

-# MarkdownIt - Use Markdown Everywhere 🚀
+# Markdown is Awesome - and How you Can Use it Everywhere 🚀

 Learn how you can build markdown-based websites, docs, knowledgebases and more -- and why a markdown-based approach is awesome 🦸‍♀